 Students who qualify for ISA tuition can choose to take the full ISA-based tuition, or pay one quarter, half, or all of their tuition in quarterly installments.
-The more tuition you choose to pay up front, the fewer months of repayment will be shured with Make School after graduation.
-When you enroll you will be asked to choose your payment plan of either full tuition, half nuttion, quarter tuition, or zero ISA.
+The more tuition you choose to pay up front, the fewer months of repayment will be shared with Make School after graduation.
+When you enroll you will be asked to choose your payment plan of either full tuition, half tuition, quarter tuition, or zero ISA.

-The following infographic compares Make School's fullion model with that of a traditional four-year university, showcasing the difference in outcomes five years after beginning each program.
+The following infographic compares Make School's fultion model with that of a traditional four-year university, showcasting the difference in outcomes five years after beginning each program.

+4 YEARS

+Research University
-\$360,000 Earnings (Linternstitip + 3 years of work)

-\$150,000 In Pocket (after taxes and tuilion)

-\$0 Tuition Owed (after paying off all of tuition)
+- \$360,000 Earnings (Linteristrip + 3 years of work) - \$150,000 In Pocket (after taxes and fulfion) - \$0 Tuition Owed (after paying off all of tuition) - \$110,000 Estimated Salary3

-\$110,000 Estimated Salary

-After 5 Years at a Research Universit
+After 5 Years at Product College

-\$150,000 Earnings (3 internships 1-1 your diswark)

-\$20,000 In Pocket (after taxes and partial fullion)
+- \$150,000 Earnings (3 interestings 1-1 year of work) - \$20,000 In Pocket (after loses and paniol fullion)